Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Jarzynski equality and Crooks relation on a noisy quantum device

-The violation of the Jarzynski equality for $L{=}4$, $L{=}8$, and $L{=}16$ qubits is shown in Fig.~\ref{fig:L16} as a function of inverse temperature.
-As anticipated, the absolute violation [Fig.~\ref{fig:L16}(a)] grows with increasing the system size.
-However, the relative deviation $\mathcal{E}$ [Fig.~\ref{fig:L16}(b)] exhibits only a weak system-size dependence, since the latter is absorbed by the scaling of the denominator, $\ln\; \mathrm{e}^{-\beta W_\mathrm{dec}}\propto \beta L$ for small $\beta$.
+is the free energy difference obtained from the distribution average of the exponentiated work and $\Delta F$ is the theoretical prediction for the free energy difference.
+Any deviations from the ideal, dissipation-free case, are indicated by deviations of the ratio from unity.
+We observe ${\Delta F_\text{sim}}/{\Delta F}>90\%$ for all inverse temperatures and only a weak system-size dependence, since the latter is absorbed by the scaling of the denominator.

+Since $\Delta F$ is a protocol-dependent quantity and not immediately accessible for a given setting, we introduce another normalization, which facilitates a straightforward quantitative comparison with previous experiments and which is tailored to quantify the amount of energy dissipation in the system.
+For this purpose, we consider the process of dissipative decay to the ground state of the final system as the natural reference for deviations from the Jarzynski equality, because it constitutes its worst possible violation.
+The resulting work obtained by the two-point measurement scheme when starting from an initial energy $E^{\text{i}}$ is $W=E^\text{f}_0-E^\text{i}$.
+Accordingly, we introduce

+where the right-hand side is the ratio of the exponentiated energy differences for the purely dissipative process, and $\Delta F_\mathrm{sim}$ for the true process simulated on the quantum computer.
+The bar $\overline{(\cdot)}$ denotes an average over the initial thermal ensemble.